The essential joy of being with horses is that it brings us in contact with the rare elements of grace, beauty, spirit, and fire.

 Thanks to Robin Bird for making a mounting block at Cross Timbers trail.

 Trophy Club added a new equestrian parking lot in 2013.
 CTETA was involved in giving input to this improvement.

 Phil Shelp supervised the addition of a special paint to help provide a safe surface with better traction for horses crossing over the elevated bridge on the Elm Fork trail on Lake Lewisville.

 Thank you to Susan Bodenmiller, Lisa and Howard Broughton for putting in new trail markers on Cross Timbers trail off Dunham Road.

 CTETA at invitation of the Corps of Engineers had several members and four horses participate in the June 9th National Get Outdoors Day event on Lake Lewisville.
 Horseback trail riding and how to safely share the trail with horses was presented.

-Old Alton Bridge on Elm Fork trail on Lake Lewisville was dedicated in April by the Texas Historical Commission as a Texas Historic Landmark.
+Old Alton Bridge on Elm Fork trail on Lake Lewisville was dedicated by the Texas Historical Commission as a Texas Historic Landmark.

 Several improvements were made in 2011.

 Elm Fork trail's elevated equestrian and pedestrian walkway over a deep gulley behind "The Bluffs" was installed on November 11th.
 The bridge and trail improvement was funded by a $200K TPWD grant for the Corinth Trails Committee.
 Thanks to Phil Shelp and Kristen Fisher for your work with this trail project.
 The trail continues to improve and goes all the way from Old Alton Road to Sycamore Bend Park.
 Click on photo for article by DRC staff writer Peggy Heinkel-Wolfe.